 If you’re hungry for a full meal, there are hundreds of cafes and restaurants to try within the Old City and beyond.
 That being said, we’d recommend snacking a bit more—arepa de huevo, a fried arepa stuffed with egg, is the perfect fuel for a night out.
 And speaking of nights out, Cartagena’s nightlife is absolutely fantastic.
 Less crowded and intense than the clubs in Bogota or Medellin, Cartagena’s dance spots are known for their sexy vibe and variety of genres.
 So grab a mojito, put on your dancing shoes, and head out to Getsemani, Cartagena’s most hipster-fabulous neighborhood, for a night of tropical cocktails and dancing.
-If salsa is your jam, we’d recommend Cafe Havana; if not, ask your Hero for a recommendation more in line with your tastes!
+If salsa is your jam, we’d recommend Cafe Havana; if not, get a recommendation more in line with your tastes.

 Day 7: Relax—you’ve earned it

 Now it's time to chill.
 (But not too much—you can sleep once you get on the plane!)

 You’ve had quite a trip!
 From Bogota to Cartagena, you’ve walked, eaten, and explored so many of the incredible things Colombia has to offer it’s a wonder you can still stand upright.
 So now’s the time to